awsdocs/aws-codeartifact-user-guide/doc_source/auth-and-access-control-iam-access-control-identity-based.md

 To learn more about IAM policy syntax and descriptions, see [AWS IAM Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.

 For a table showing all of the CodeArtifact API actions and the resources they apply to, see the [AWS CodeArtifact permissions reference](auth-and-access-control-permissions-reference.md)\.

-## Revoking CodeArtifact authorization tokens<a name="revoke-access"></a>

- When an authenticated user creates a token to access CodeArtifact resources, that token lasts until its customizable access period has ended\.
-The default access period is 12 hours\.
-In some circumstances, you might want to revoke access to a token before the access period has expired\.
-You can revoke access to CodeArtifact resources by following these instructions\.

- If you created the access token using temporary security credentials, such as *assumed roles* or *federated user access*, you can revoke access by updating an IAM policy to deny access\.
-For information, see [Disabling Permissions for Temporary Security Credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_control-access_disable-perms.html) in the *IAM User Guide*\.

- If you used long\-term IAM user credentials to create the access token, you must modify the user's policy to deny access, or delete the IAM user\.
-For more information, see [Changing Permissions for an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html) or [Deleting an IAM User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_manage.html#id_users_deleting)\.

- If you used an account root user's credentials to call `GetAuthorizationToken`, you can't invalidate the authorization token before it expires because the root user doesn't have a permissions policy\.

 ## AWS Global Condition Context Keys<a name="global-condition-keys"></a>